How to Prepare for a Winter Storm: A Comprehensive Guide

 Preparing beforehand for winter storm damage, servicing your generator and preparing your snow blower will keep things working after a big snow dump.

 Emergency transportation is next on your winter storm checklist.
 Winterize your car before an emergency happens.
 While driving in a winter storm is inadvisable, you will need a working car if you have to evacuate or make a trip to the doctor.
 You should also keep a winter survival kit in your car in case you break down or get stuck in a sudden storm.

 Checking the forecast will let you know when to expect a winter storm.
 A heads-up of even a few hours offers valuable time to prepare before hunkering down.
 Use the opportunity to let your pets out, pull your car into the garage or do anything else that might need to be done.

 Depending on your area, you may also be able to sign up for local alerts and severe weather warnings.
 Then you’ll get a warning text when a storm is coming.
 This is also helpful if you park on the street and need to plan ahead for the plow schedule.
-The FEMA app will give you weather alerts, too.
+The FEMA app, along with any of these best severe weather warning apps, will give you weather alerts, too.

 Install Battery Operated Smoke and Carbon Monoxide Detectors

 You will still need smoke and carbon monoxide detectors if you lose power.
 If yours are hard-wired, be sure they also have a backup battery, and check them regularly.
 You never want to be without these safety features, especially during a time when you might be using a fireplace to heat your house without power.